leemunroe/blog/_posts/2015-02-09-building-sending-email-designers-developers.markdown

 ### Email services for developers

-Mailgun is for developers.
-Our customers typically send transactional emails through our API or SMTP, although they can send any type of email they desire.
+Mailgun, for example, is for developers.
+Our customers typically send **transactional emails (receipts, alerts, welcome, password reset etc.) through our API or SMTP**, although they can send any type of email they desire.
 The product is primarily an API focused on deliverability and automation over WYSIWYG tools.

 Some of the leaders in this pack are: